 Reviews of wines that don’t need their own post, but are worth noting for one reason or another.
-Look for it on the final Friday of each month.
+This month, a special Christmas Eve 2020 edition.

 • Mulderbosch Cabernet Sauvignon Rose 2020 ($15, sample, 12.5%): The South African Mulderbosch was once one of the world’s great cheap roses.
 This isn’t it — there has been a price hike and the wine is softer, without the edge the cabernet used to give it.
 Plus, there’s a touch of sweetness.
 Very disappointing.
 Imported by Third Leaf Wines

 • Petra Zingari 2015 ($13, purchased, 14%): This red blend is made in the popular post-modern Italian style, so that the sangiovese is surrounded by three international grapes — merlot, syrah, and petite verdot.
 Notice I wrote surrounded, and not complemented.
 It is well made and professional, and spot on if you like this style.
 Imported by TMT USA

 • Calcu Escarlata 2019 ($12, sample, 14%): This Chilean red blend is exactly the kind of supermarket wine that focus groups like — lots of dark fruit, no tannins, and very little acidity.
 It does what it does well enough, but there are hundreds of wines exactly like it.
 Imported by Global Vineyard Importers

 • Chasing Rain Merlot 2018 ($24, sample, 14.5%): A very dark merlot from Washinton state that tastes like it has lots of winemaking going on.
 It’s more heavy and tannic, more like a caberent, with less soft merlot character.